PySimpleGUI/DocsCleanup/docs/readmeCopy.md

 Your help in financially contributing to the project would be greatly appreciated.
 Being an Open Source developer is financially challenging.
 YouTube video creators are able to make a living creating videos.
 It's not so easy yet for Open Source developers.

-# Funding - Your help is needed

-A frank discussion is needed here.
-Subtle hasn't worked.

-The financial part of Open Source development is not openly discussed often.
-As an Open Source developer, there is no automatic form of incoming happening, especially with Python where the source code essentially has to be provided.
-Creating and administrating a Commercial License is expensive.
-It's a big hurdle to take a project from an Open Source License to a Commercial License.
-The attorneys I've spoken with haven't heard of it happening successfully.
-So, licensing is not a practical option.

-It's expensive to operate an active Open Source project.
-The labor involved is massive.
-How does it get paid for?
-Well, it comes from the developer's how.
-Just like YouTube creators have expenses for camera equipment and time making their content and need supporters in order to operate, so do Open Source developers.

-PySimpleGUI needs your help.
-Without some kind of funding, this project will end, likely sooner than later.
-The individuals with the most ability to make a financial contribution are Corporate Users.
-It's not tremendously difficult nor does it pose a financial hardship on someone working for a company to make a donation to PySimpleGUI.
-You're spending someone else's money.
-If you get a paycheck from a corporation and you're using PySimpleGUI, you're a "corporate user".
-It doesn't matter if PySimpleGUI is shipping in a product you sell.
-Your company is benefitting by running PySimpleGUI.
-If it wasn't, you wouldn't be using it.
-The person at your company that can help the PySimpleGUI effort is you, the user.
-Your CFO isn't going to automatically make a payment.
-Your legal team isn't on the lookout for Open Source projects to help.
-I've not struck licensing deals with your company, or any company.
-It's you, the end user that is the person at your company that will need to take action and has the ability to help the project continue.

-This PySimpleGUI software isn't the output from an AI bot.
-Nor is the support for users that are using it.
-There's a software developer (with a help from some very kind, friendly, generous people) that's doing all this work.
-I do it because I love creating and enabling people to do cool things.
-But that love doesn't pay bills.
-The energy put into the project doesn't create electricity.
-I make stuff, electricity isn't one of them.

-Patreon works well for YouTubers.
-It typically fails miserably for developers.
-But there are multiple mechanisms available including PayPal, GitHub sponsorship, and BuyMeACoffee.
-They all work pretty well and take 2 minutes, if that.
-One thing it requires is action on the part of the PySimpleGUI user.
-If you can't afford to help, it's OK.
-Use the software for free.
-Make cool stuff.
-Make the world a better, easier to use place.
-If you can afford to help, please consider donating to the project.
-It's for a good cause.
+# Thank you for the Thank You's

 To everyone that's helped, in whatever fashion, I'm very very grateful.

-And thanks to everyone that takes a moment to say "thank you", it's a small price to pay and adds to the project's momentum.
+Even taking a moment to say "thank you" helps, and a HUGE number of you have done that.
+It's been an amazing number actually.
+I value these thanks and find inspiration in the words alone.
+Every message is a little push forward.
+It adds a little bit of energy and keeps the whole project's momentum.
+I'm so very grateful to everyone that's helped in whatever form it's been.

-# Contributing  :construction_worker:
+# Contributing  👷

 While PySimpleGUI is currently licensed under an open-source license, the project itself is structured like a proprietary product.
 Pull Requests are not accepted.

 One of the best ways for you to contribute code is to write and publish applications.
 Users are inspired by seeing what other users build.
-Create a GitHub repo form, post the code, and include a screenshot in your repo's readme file.
+Here's a simple set of steps you can take - Create a GitHub repo, post the code, and include a screenshot in your repo's readme file.
+Then come back to the PySimpleGUI repo and post a screenshot in Issue #10 or in the project's WIKI.

 If there is a feature missing that you need or you have an enhancement to suggest, then [open an Issue](https://github.com/PySimpleGUI/PySimpleGUI/issues/new?assignees=&labels=&template=issue-form---must-fill-in-this-form-with-every-new-issue-submitted.md&title=%5B+Enhancement%2FBug%2FQuestion%5D+My+problem+is...)

-# Special Thanks :pray:
+# Special Thanks 🙏

 This version of the PySimpleGUI readme wouldn't have come together without the help from [@M4cs](https://github.com/M4cs).
 He's a fantastic developer and has been a PySimpleGUI supporter since the project's launch.   [@israel-dryer](https://github.com/israel-dryer) is another long-term supporter and has written several PySimpleGUI programs that pushed the envelope of the package's capabilities.
 The unique minesweeper that uses an image for the board was created by Israel.  [@jason990420](https://github.com/jason990420) surprised many when he published the first card game using PySimpleGUI that you see pictured above as well as the first minesweeper game made with PySimpleGUI.
-The Japanese version of the readme was greatly improved with help from  [@okajun35](https://github.com/okajun35).
+The Japanese version of the readme was greatly improved with help from  [@okajun35](https://github.com/okajun35). [@nngogol](https://github.com/nngogol) has had a very large impact on the project, also getting involved with PySimpleGUI in the first year of initial release.
+He wrote a designer, came up with the familiar window[key] lookup syntax, wrote the tools that create the documentation, designed the first set of doc strings as well as tools that generate the online documenation using the PySimpleGUI code itself.
+PySimpleGUI would not be where it is today were it not for the help of these individuals.

-The more than 1,200 GitHub repos that use PySimpleGUI are owed a "Thank You" as well, for it is *you* that has been the inspiration that fuels this project's engine.
+The more than 2,200 GitHub repos that use PySimpleGUI are owed a "Thank You" as well, for it is *you* that has been the inspiration that fuels this project's engine.

 The overseas users that post on Twitter overnight are the spark that starts the day's work on PySimpleGUI.
 They've been a source of positive energy that gets the development engine started and ready to run every day.
 As a token of appreciation, this readme file has been translated into [Japanese](https://github.com/PySimpleGUI/PySimpleGUI/blob/master/readme.ja.md).